 Despite the frightening amount of people with hearing loss, there are ways discovered to assist people with this impairment.
 As stated by Felman (2018), hearing aids and cochlear implants are technologies invented to aid people with hearing loss and there are also other alternatives such as sign language and lip reading.
 While hearing aids and cochlear implants can help those with hearing loss, they cannot help people with deafness or profound deafness (World Health Organization, 2019).
 Those with profound deafness relies only on sign language and lip reading to assist them with their daily life.

 In consideration to the above problem, it is of significance to invent Aide Glasses as an alternative for people with profound deafness to communicate.
 They can see the words spoken to them through this glasses in the form of subtitles which enables them to understand the person they are talking to without actually hearing them.
-Furthermore, this glasses is expected to cost only RM170 which is at least 20 times cheaper than the other available hearing aids in the market.
+Furthermore, these glasses is expected to cost only RM170 which is at least 20 times cheaper than the other available hearing aids in the market.
 According to Hear.com (n.d.), the costs for hearing aid in Malaysia range from RM3,500 for basic to RM14,000 for premium device.
 Meanwhile the price for cochlear implants range from RM70,000 to RM100,000 (The Star Online, 2015).

 1.2.
 PROBLEM STATEMENT

 There are several technologies that have been invented to help people with hearing impairments such as hearing aids and cochlear implants.
-However, these technologies are very expensive as what had been stated in project background.
+However, these technologies are very expensive.
 Thus, many people could not afford them.

 In addition, hearing aids and cochlear implants cannot help people with profound deafness as those with profound deafness are unable to perceive sound at all.
 Hearing aids and cochlear implants functions by amplifying sound but do not give the ability to hear (World Health Organization, 2019).
 Thus, it cannot help people who cannot hear at all.
 Therefore, they have to rely only on sign language and lip reading to communicate with others.

 In response to these problems, a pair of smart glasses is designed specifically to help people with profound deafness.
 This glasses is economical as it is cheap and also practical as it is lightweight.
-Not only this glasses can help people with profound deafness, it can also help those with hearing loss as well.
+Not only this glasses can help people with profound deafness, it can help those with hearing loss as well.
 Thus, this glasses can be a good alternative to replace the existing technologies.

 1.3.
 OBJECTIVE

-To design a smart glasses which works by capturing sound waves and processing them into texts.
+To design smart glasses which works by capturing sound waves and processing them into texts.

 To explore the capabilities of voice recognition and smart glasses in helping hearing-impaired people.